callstack/haul/README.md

 yarn run haul start -- --platform ios
 ```

-Finally, in another tab, run your app just like you normally would:
+Finally, reload your app to update the bundle or run your app just like you normally would:

 ```bash
 react-native run-ios